-Regrettably we tend to lose our “baby faces” as the “spare tires” accumulate and persist around our mid-section.
+Regrettably, we tend to lose our “baby faces” as the “spare tires” accumulate and persist around our mid-section.
 Many young mothers will experience loss of breast volume (primarily fat) after pregnancy and seek a breast augmentation.
 By contrast, menopausal women whose breasts and bellies have “fluffed” out, may choose breast reduction and body contouring.

-Since its introduction in the 1970s, liposuction techniques have “morphed”, but the basic selection criteria remains as follows: a) patient selection, optimizing all medical conditions; b) conforming to ASPS (American Society of Plastic Surgeons) recommendations to limit lipo-aspirate to 5 liters for outpatient procedures; c) analysis of the overlying skin quality and quantity.
+Since its introduction in the 1970s, liposuction techniques have “morphed”, but the basic selection criteria remain as follows: a) patient selection, optimizing all medical conditions; b) conforming to ASPS (American Society of Plastic Surgeons) recommendations to limit lipo-aspirate to 5 liters for outpatient procedures; c) analysis of the overlying skin quality and quantity.
 Skin which is thin or riddled with stretch marks will often not retract well.
 Massive weight loss patients illustrate this principle and are better served by excisional lifts (tummy tucks, etc.) rather than liposuction.

 Here are some myths and misconceptions about liposuction:

 - Myth: It’ll come back somewhere else.